Live Music Walks with Ange Boxall and Splendid Gin

 It’s simply Splendid.

-The Bay of Fires Lodge Walk (4-days)
+The Bay of Fires Signature Walk (4-days)

 If squeaky white-sand beaches and wild coastline appeal to you, the Bay of Fires is a spectacular reason to lace up.
 We begin at Boulder Point in Mt William National Park where we journey four hours to semi-permanent tents in the dunes.
 At our forester camp there is no roughing it, take an ocean dip and return for pinots poured and your meal underway.